Greek Islands cruise

 Discover our cruises by destination

-Nauplion, a must-see stop for Aegean cruises in 2018
+Mykonos, a must-see stop for Aegean cruises

 The island of Mykonos is a charming wonder that boast some of the most important sites that you'll see on Pullmantur's Greek Islands cruise.
 Check out the Alefkandra district in Chora, the capital.
 Also known as the Grecian Little Venice, its full of houses built directly on the Aegean Sea.
 All date back to the 18th century and were built by the island's bourgeoisie; they are located just a few meters from the famous Kastro or Chora Castle.